 De Palm Island in Aruba

-De Palm Island is an all-inclusive island offering a wide range of food, drinks and activities that caters to both kids and adults.
+De Palm Island is an all-inclusive beach resort that caters to both families and adults.
 You can choose to sit on the beach and sip frozen cocktails or get active and snorkel right off the island.
-Here’s a great aerial image of the island, for perspective.
+The choice is yours.

 Our boys are at a fun age right now.
 They are becoming more adventurous and are open to trying new things.
 That said, they’re not quite ready for full-day scuba diving excursions or high speed jet skis.
 We still have to sacrifice some of the things we like to do, but it won’t be long before their ready to jump into the deep end with us.

-What we like most about De Palm Island is that it’s built for families.
+What we like about De Palm Island is that it’s built for families.

 As soon as we stepped on the dock of De Palm Island we felt a sense of calm wash over us.
 Everything and nothing was on the agenda.